 Yes, this is only legal in Atlantic City through an amendment of the Constitution at one of the 9 land-based casinos including Resorts Casino, Golden Nugget Casino and Tropicana Casino.
 New Jersey online casinos are accessible from anywhere in the state, so if you have a preferred online casino site, it’s easier to sign up to Virgin Casino, BetMGM casino or Bally Casino than go to Atlantic City.

 Yes, New Jersey fantasy sports contests are permitted on professional and college-level games only.

-The legal gambling age in New Jersey depends on the type.
-For online gambling and state casinos, the legal age is 21 and over.
+The legal gambling age in New Jersey depends on the type of betting.
+For online gambling and NJ casino games, the legal age is 21 and over.
 The legal age falls to 18 and over for all other forms of gambling.

-We appreciate that you may not currently be in the market for an online casino.
+We appreciate that you may not currently be in the market for an online casino site.
 Still, we invite you to revisit us again soon to stay informed about New Jersey gambling changes.